Located in the Stieren Center for Exhibitions

 Robert Indiana: A Legacy of Love is organized for the McNay Art Museum by René Paul Barilleaux, Head of Curatorial Affairs, and Alexis T. Meldrum, 2019–2020 Semmes Foundation Intern in Museum Studies, with Lauren Thompson, Assistant Curator, and Edward Hayes, Exhibitions Senior Manager/Registrar.

-Lead funding is most generously provided by The Brown Foundation, Inc. Major funding is provided by The Tobin Theatre Arts Fund.
-Additional support is provided by the Host Committee, chaired by The Tobin Theatre Arts Fund, Mel Weingart, Linda Hardberger, and Robert Perdziola.
+Lead funding is most generously provided by The Brown Foundation, Inc. and the John L. Santikos Charitable Foundation Fund of the San Antonio Area Foundation.
+Major funding is provided by The Tobin Theatre Arts Fund.
+Additional support is provided the Marcia and Otto Koehler Foundation, Frost Bank Charitable Foundation, Semmes Foundation, Inc., and the Host Committee, chaired by The Tobin Theatre Arts Fund, Mel Weingart, Linda Hardberger, and Robert Perdziola.